dshubhangid/MemberManagementSystem/README.md

 3. points - Int
 ```

 ### 6. User can export all members based on filter criteria

 (e.g.: export all members that have at least 20
 points on an inactive account)

-User can filter the memebers by "points" and "status" fielda.
+User can filter the memebers by "points" and "status" fields.

 A) Status can be "ACTIVE" OR "INACTIVE".